fleetdm/fleet/docs/1-Using-Fleet/tutorials/Ask-questions-about-your-devices.md

 A package configured to point at your Fleet instance has now been generated in your local Orbit repository

-4. Navigate to the installer (use ```open .``` from macOS commandline,) and run the generated installer to enroll your device as a host in Fleet.
+4. Navigate to your generated package (use ```open .``` from macOS commandline,) then double click on the package, and finally complete the installation walkthrough to enroll your device as a host in Fleet.

 > It may take several seconds (≈30s) for your device to enroll.
 Refresh Fleet UI, and you should now see your local device in your list of hosts.